Fledged Barred Owl – White Rock Lake

 • Barred Owlet

-• Barred owl white rock lake
+• Barred owl in golden light

-• Great Horned Owl in Flight
+• Great Horned Owl - Tarrant County, Texas

 Picture Licensing and Usage